 - Secure the timber cladding starting from the top and working your way down.
 Ensure they slot together so that water cannot get trapped in the grooves and fix with 2 x screws at each end.
 Don’t over tighten.

 - Add backing support if required.
-This will stop the heavy wood leaning against your neighbors fence (in my case)
+This will stop the heavy wood leaning against your neighbours fence (in my case).